 Yule is a neopagan winter festival that coincides with the winter solstice (December 21) but, depending on the tradition, doesn’t have to be directly related to it.
 The celebrations are similar to Christmas and include signing, tree decorating, exchanging gifts.
 If your brand has to do anything with neopaganism, esotericism, or the occult, send an educational newsletter about the history of Yule and appropriate rituals.

-If not, use the darkest night of the year for anything you’d like to send.
+If not, you can still use the longest night of the year as a hook for almost any campaign you’d like to send.
 There are many “solstice savings” newsletter examples online.
 However, we love this one sent by Rooted — it’s a great example of how you can combine promotional content with something your subscribers would actually find useful.

 December 25th, despite being the Catholic Christian holiday first and foremost, is the climax of the winter holiday season in many countries.
 Most people don’t associate it with the birth of Jesus Christ anymore — instead, they think of decorated trees, Santa Claus, ugly sweaters, gingerbread cookies, and the red and green color palette.